BiingChen/UFC/Technical Report.md

 Since I also calculated differences in metrics (_diff), those did not have a remaining f1 or f2 tag, so will show up with only an f1 or f2.

-At this point, we have the absolute metrics for each fighter and their historical averages for both offense and defense.
-As before, what is important is also the relative difference, so once again for each metric I calculated the difference in ratio.